TadiT7/treble_experimentations_wiki/Huawei-Honor-9.md

 2. Reboot to eRecovery

-3. Wipe (factory reset including data) with stock eRecovery (TWRP wipe doesn't currently work)
+3. Wipe (factory reset including data) with stock Recovery (not eRecovery; you will need to reflash a stock recovery through fastboot) (TWRP wipe doesn't currently work)

 5. Reboot to fastbootmode